ncatlab/nlab-content/pages/2101.md

 ## Definition

 We give the definitions in [[Cat]] and leave it to future readers and writers to generalise.
+They may find [Riehl+Verity, Oct 2013](http://arxiv.org/abs/1310.8279) helpful.

 Let $(C,D,\ell,r,\iota,\epsilon)$ be an adjunction in $Cat$; that is, $\ell: C \to D$ and $r: D \to C$ are [[adjoint functors]] with $\ell \dashv r$, where $\iota$ and $\epsilon$ are the unit and counit.
 Let $T$ be $r \circ \ell$; $T$ has the structure of a monad on $C$, so consider the [[Eilenberg–Moore category]] $C^T$ of [[module for a monad|modules (algebras)]] for $T$.
 Then $r \circ \epsilon: T \circ r \to r$ endows $r: D \to C$ with a $T$-algebra structure, hence defines a [[functor]] $k: D \to C^T$.